astrowonk/wordle/README.md

 ## Statistics

-I have run the latest version of the alg against the first 200 known Wordle words.
-2 of those words aren't in the WordNet dictionary leaving 198.
-Those two words both are solved in 4 tries with the class based on the full ~12,000 word wordle dictionary.
+I have run the latest version of the alg against the first ~200 known Wordle words.
+2 of those words aren't in my dictionary.
+Those two words both are solved in 4 tries with the class with the full ~12,000 word wordle dictionary as target and allowed.

-### Full alg with starting word from the above analysis:
+### Full latest alg with starting word from the above analysis:

-* Score of 3: 48
-* Score of 4: 123
-* Score of 5: 27

-### Alg with original code, based only on letter and position frequencies

-(Same starting word as above)

-* Score of 3: 42
-* Score of 4: 109
-* Score of 5: 40
-* Score of 6: 7
+* TK

 ### Original Code alg, with original starting word from letter/frequency analysis only: